 Married, was born in Hobart, Tasmania

-observations on the west coast of Tasmania.
-Stationed with the Western
+west coast of Tasmania.
+Stationed with the Western Base (Queen Mary

-Base (Queen Mary Land) he acted as Biologist and Artist, accompanying
+Land) he acted as Biologist and Artist, accompanying F. Wild on

 Harrisson subsequently worked for the Commonwealth Department of Fisheries.
 He disappeared along with his ship, the FIS Endeavour and all hands in December 1914 on the way back to Australia from Macquarie Island.
 No distress message had been given and no trace of her was ever found, it is assumed she struck a rock and sank quickly.